selvaje/spatial-ecology-blog_old/wp-content/plugins/updraftplus/readme.txt

 The free version of UpdraftPlus works just fine, but if you need more features and options you can purchase our Premium version.
 Here are some of the many features of UpdraftPlus Premium:

+* Incremental backups
 * Easily duplicates or migrates websites (with Migrator)
 * Multisite/multi-network compatible
 * Backs up non WP files and databases to multiple remote destinations
+* More storage destinations (e.g. OneDrive, BackBlaze, Azure, SFTP) and multiple destinations
+* Database encrpytion
+* Advanced reporting
+* Supports WP-CLI
 * Free dedicated expert support

-Find out more on our comparison page.
+Find out more <a href="https://updraftplus.com/comparison-updraftplus-free-updraftplus-premium/">on our comparison page</a>.
 UpdraftPlus Premium is available for purchase <a href="https://updraftplus.com/shop/">here</a>

 = Managing multiple website backups =